- Site Prep Workshop at Eureka Rd (6/8/18)

 Knowing how to efficiently build sturdy batter frames and understanding how to use string lines are two of the trickiest aspects for many dry stone wallers.
 This will be discussed in detail.
 There will likely be some very large stones to deal with and methods of moving them and braking them down will be shown and used.
 Some other shaping will also likely be demonstrated and taught to facilitate making the best use of the material.

-This is a Level 1 workshop.
-It is suitable for everyone and no experience is required.
+No experience is required.
 There are no prerequisites for this workshop.
 Those who have previous experience will be challenged with harder tasks.
 Even experienced wallers can learn a tremendous amount from this workshop.

 Sign up for our Email Newsletter